投稿

 • Author contributions to the article

-c) Acknowledgement or funding source: provide information regarding the institution(s) who have provided financial support to conduct the research and/or prepare the manuscript (funding call and reference number pertaining to project funding).
+c) Acknowledgement or funding source:provide information regarding the institution(s) who have provided financial support to conduct the research and/or prepare the manuscript (funding call and reference number pertaining to project funding).
+Within the text, alongside a funding statement, acknowledgements can also be included.
+In this case, it is relevant to acknowledge all of the individuals or institutions to have, in some way, supported or collaborated in a significant way to developing the study presented in the article.

-d) Declaration of conflicts of interest: if there are no conflicts of interest, state “the authors declare that there are no conflicts of interest regarding the writing of this manuscript”.
+d) Declaration of conflicts of interest:if there are no conflicts of interest, state “the authors declare that there are no conflicts of interest regarding the writing of this manuscript”.
+This may be included within the biographical summary.

 III.
 GENERAL NORMS FOR THE PUBLICATION OF ORIGINAL ARTICLES